Do You Want More Optimism In Your Life?

 Optimism is “the anticipating the best possible outcome to what might happen.”
 Optimists usually feel that “good things” will happen to them in the future or that what they hope for will happen.

-Generally, people either lean toward either being optimism or pessimism, no matter what they believe about God.
+Generally, people either lean toward either leaning towards optimism or pessimism, no matter what they believe about God.
 People typically see their glass is either “half full” or “half empty.”
 So, optimism does not mean the same as faith in God.
 It can be just their personality and have nothing to do with faith at all.

 Many unbelievers choose to refuse to worry because life is more pleasant that way.
 “Don’t worry; be happy” is their motto.
 They often place their “faith” in lesser gods, such as karma, or the “universe.”
 When unbelievers do this sometimes may work temporarily, but it is a misplaced optimism with no real foundation.